 For the good and healthy growth of mint plants.

 TYPES OF MINT

 There are different types of mint available based on the requirement.
 Mostly grown varieties in India are:

 The mint I grow at home is Japanese mint (Mentha arvensis).

 Got a mint strand?
 Just remove the leaves from the bottom and put it in the bowl with some water and dirt.
-Place it in the warm place with partial shade or full shade.
-This will help for the germination of the root.
+Place it in a warm place with partial shade or full shade.
+This will help with the germination of the root.
 After root appears, plant it in the pots or raised bed.

 PRUNING AND RE-POTTING